For updates subscribe/follow. This story will not be posted anywhere else.

 “Here you go, Janie.”

 Jane sighed at the row of beers Angela placed before her.
 “Hold that thought.”

 She used the time it took to deliver the drinks to contemplate how far she was willing to let the conversation go.
-Mind made up, she returned to find a handsome gentleman occupying the bar space she had just left vacant.
-Maura gracefully declined and sent him on his way.
+Mind made up, she returned to find a handsome gentleman occupying the bar space she’d just left vacant.
+Before Jane could retreat Maura was gracefully declining his offer of companionship and sending him on his way.

 “I know your type when it comes to men, and he was it.
 You want me to give you a minute?”